 As of the year 2000, it was estimated that there were approximately 4.5 million domestic cats in Canadian homes.
 Many cat owners live in very close contact with their feline companions.
 It is common for house cats to have access to areas like the kitchen counter where food is prepared, and many cats sleep in the same bed as their owners.
-Given the high frequency of very close contact between cats and people, as well as cats and other domestic animals in some cases, cats have the potential to play a significant role in disease transmission and public health.
+Given the high frequency of very close contact between cats and people, cats have the potential to play a significant role in disease transmission and public health.
 It is important to be aware of the various zoonotic diseases which cats can carry, as well as the simple precautions and management techniques that can be used to help reduce their spread.